MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-II-National-Marine-Fisheries-Service-National-Oceanic-Atmospheric-Administration-Department-Commerce/subchapter-C-Marine-Mammals/part-217-Regulations-Governing-Take-Marine-Mammals-Incidental-Specified-Activities/subpart-A-Taking-Marine-Mammals-Incidental-Russian-River-Estuary-Management-Activities/section-217.7.md

 ##### § 217.7 Letters of Authorization. #####

-(a) To incidentally take marine mammals pursuant to the regulations in this subpart, SCWA must apply for and obtain an LOA.
+(a) To incidentally take marine mammals pursuant to these regulations, SCWA must apply for and obtain an LOA.

-(b) An LOA, unless suspended or revoked, may be effective for a period of time not to exceed the expiration date of the regulations in this subpart.
+(b) An LOA, unless suspended or revoked, may be effective for a period of time not to exceed the expiration date of these regulations.

-(c) If an LOA expires prior to the expiration date of the regulations in this subpart, SCWA may apply for and obtain a renewal of the LOA.
+(c) If an LOA expires prior to the expiration date of these regulations, SCWA may apply for and obtain a renewal of the LOA.

 (d) In the event of projected changes to the activity or to mitigation and monitoring measures required by an LOA, SCWA must apply for and obtain a modification of the LOA as described in § 217.8.